leebrownhill/blog/leebrownhillblog/content/posts/1_SQLUnitTestingPart1.md

 <br>

-## So what is tSQLt?
+### So what is tSQLt?

-tSQLt [link] is an open-source framework used for the purposes of unit testing SQL Server code.
+[tSQLt](https://tsqlt.org/) is an open-source framework used for the purposes of unit testing SQL Server code.
 APIs are also available making it possible to integrate nicely into CI (Continuous Integration) services such as TFS and Azure DevOps.
 Some key features and benefits:
 - Write tests in T-SQL – an obvious benefit.
 No need to learn additional or external tools
 - Tests are all run within transactions keeping your test independent (and idempotent) thus minimizing clean up work